lfd/PaStA/README.md

 ```

 ### Detecting and grouping similar patches
-Analysing patches on the stacks and eventually linking them into equivalence
+Detecting similar patches on patch stacks (i.e., branches) and eventually
-classes is split in two different command: `pasta analyse` and `pasta rate`.
+linking them into equivalence classes is split in two different commands:
+`pasta analyse` and `pasta rate`.
 Reason for the split is the comparatively long duration of the analysation
 phase.
 After `pasta analyse`, you might want to reuse the results of the
 analysation and run `pasta rate` for several times on the same data set.

-The detection phase is split in five steps:
+The detection phase is split in four steps:
 1. Initialisation of similar patches on the patch stacks
    ```
    $ ./pasta analyse init